HibberdLab/transrate/_src/metrics.md

 ### The contig score

-Contig scores can be used to filter out bad contigs from an assembly, leaving you with only the well-assembled ones.
-Examining the distribution of contig scores can also give more detailed insight into the differences between assemblies.

 Each contig is assigned a score by measuring how well it is supported by read evidence.
-The contig score can be thought of as an estimate of the probability that the contig is an accurate, non-redundant representation of a transcript that was present in the sequenced sample.
+The contig score can be thought of as measure of whether the contig is an accurate, complete, non-redundant representation of a transcript that was present in the sequenced sample.

 There are four components to the contig score:

-1. The probability that each base has been called correctly.
+1. A measure of whether each base has been called correctly.
 This is estimated using the mean per-base edit distance, i.e. how many changes would have to be made to a read covering a base before the sequence of the read and the covered region of the contig agreed perfectly.
-2. The probability that each base is truly part of the transcript.
+2. A measure of whether each base is truly part of the transcript.
 This is estimated by determining whether any reads provide agreeing coverage for a base.
 3. The probability that the contig is derived from a single transcript (rather than pieces of two or more transcripts).
-This is estimated by assuming that fragments from different transcripts are likely to be generated at different rates, and that this difference is detectable as a difference in coverage distribution.
-The probability is then calculated using a bayesian sequence segmentation algorithm which models the coverage distribution as a Dirichlet distribution over a reduced set of finite coverage states.
+This is measured as the probability that the read coverage is best modelled by a single Dirichlet distribution, rather than two or more distributions.
 4. The probability that the contig is structurally complete and correct.
-This is estimated as the proportion of mapped read pairs that agree with the structure and composition of the contig, which in turn is calculated by classifying the read pair alignments.
+This is estimated as the proportion of assigned read pairs that agree with the structure and composition of the contig, which in turn is calculated by classifying the read pair alignments.

 The contig score is the product of the components.

 The score components are useful independently of the contig score, as they can identify contigs that can be treated in different ways to improve the quality of an assembly.
 See Read Metrics below for details.

 The contig scores and other metrics for each contig are saved in the `*contigs.csv` file for each assembly.

+## The optimal assembly score

+Contig scores can be used to filter out bad contigs from an assembly, leaving you with only the well-assembled ones.
+Transrate does this automatically, by learning the contig score cutoff that maximises the assembly score.
+The score is reported at the command line and in the `*assembliles.csv` file.
+The 'good' contigs as determined by the cutoff optimisation procedure are output to the file `good.*.fa`.

 ## Contig metrics